reg1reg1/reg1reg1.github.io/_posts/2020-03-31-Differential-Privacy.md

 There are some other mechanisms as well like **Laplace Distribution** which adds extra output to the queries in forms of Laplace noise to name a few.

+The paper by Cynthia Dwork and team, on Differential Privacy:-[Algorithmic foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf).

 ## Implementing Differential Privacy

 To get started, one must understand that this is not a simple problem to solve whatsoever.
 In theory, even if we were to come up with a solution , there would be many caveats and challenges to implementing it widescale- Eg: If this requires a completely new system, and does not integrate with existing ones, it will not be adopted.
-Most organizations cannot feasibly scratch their entire analytics based architecture in favor for a new one.
+Most organizations cannot feasibly scratch their entire analytics based architecture in favour for a new one.
 Additionally, it must be flexible across data platforms, if the solution only works on a few data architectures, it would not be of much use either.

 A lot of companies are yet to adopt differential privacy, as it is still a hard problem to solve feasibly.
+For eg:, The randomness and noise approach require that we work with very large data sets or else it would not be feasible.